python-pillow/Pillow/README.md

 # Pillow-SIMD

-Pillow-SIMD is "following" Pillow fork (which is PIL fork itself).
+Pillow-SIMD is "following" Pillow (which is a PIL's fork itself).
-"Following" means than Pillow-SIMD versions are 100% compatible drop-in replacement for Pillow with the same version number.
+"Following" here means than Pillow-SIMD versions are 100% compatible drop-in replacements for Pillow of the same version.
-For example, `Pillow-SIMD 3.2.0.post3` is drop-in replacement for `Pillow 3.2.0` and  `Pillow-SIMD 3.3.3.post0` for `Pillow 3.3.3`.
+For example, `Pillow-SIMD 3.2.0.post3` is a drop-in replacement for `Pillow 3.2.0`, and  `Pillow-SIMD 3.3.3.post0` — for `Pillow 3.3.3`.

-For more information about original Pillow, please [read the documentation][original-docs],
+For more information on the original Pillow, please refer to:
+[read the documentation][original-docs],
 [check the changelog][original-changelog] and
 [find out how to contribute][original-contribute].